magneticio/vamp.io/content/documentation/tutorials/deploy-your-first-blueprint.md

   ![](/images/screens/v100/tut1/vampee-environment-deployments-sava-instances-scale.png)
 * Click **Save**

-Vamp will automatically scale up the number of running instances (assuming your cluster has enough resources) and add the additional resources to the gateway internal.
+Vamp will automatically scale up the number of running instances (assuming your cluster has enough resources) and add the additional resources to the internal gateway.

 Refresh the **sava:1.0.0** service detail page to see all three running instances.